 The first main section of this document dealt with "Indirect Impacts," which were summarized above (Section III, E).
-There the parameters of the Middle San Pedro River Valley (SPRV) natural and cultural landscape were laid out.
+There the parameters of the Aravaipa watershed and San Pedro River Valley (SPRV) landscape were laid out.
 Here in this conclusion a brief recapitulation of that section will be followed by a summary of the "Direct Impacts" documented in Section IV, A-G. Some discussion will follow regarding larger or extrapolated points.
 Since adequate documentation exists throughout the body of this document, footnotes will by and large be dispensed with except as occasionally necessitated to support a point or make a new one.

-The Middle SPRV watershed includes six biotic communities, and is immediately adjacent to two others through which SunZia routes are proposed to pass.
-Those eight biomes are in turn parts of four great ecoregions that merge in the Middle SPRV: Chihuahuan, Sonoran, Madrean and Arizona Mountain.
+The Aravaipa watershed and Lower SPRV watershed includes eight biotic communities, six of which the proposed SunZia Aravaipa route is to pass through.
+Those eight biomes are in turn parts of four great ecoregions extant in the Aravaipa watershed and Lower SPRV Chihuahuan, Sonoran, Madrean and Arizona Mountain.
 Each one of those has been identified as among the World Wildlife Federation (WWF) Global 200 most ecologically significant terrestrial ecoregions on Earth due to their biological diversity and richness.
 In turn, they are tied together in this watershed by the Gila Freshwater Ecoregion, that is, the canyon tributaries and the San Pedro River, which are of "Continental Importance" and of "Critical" conservation status.

 All of these ecoregions merge together into an ecological and interdependent whole.
-Further, the ecological integrity of the Middle SPRV is confirmed by its largely unfragmented landscape and relatively intact habitat.
-Landscape connectivity has been identified as a major feature of the Middle SPRV by ADOT and AGFD's Arizona Wildlife Linkages Assessment, Pima County's Sonoran Desert Conservation Plan, and conservation NGOs that have identified connecting cross-valley canyons as "Imperiled Movement Corridors."
-Indeed, it was posited in this paper that the Middle SPRV is the last extensive unfragmented and intact landscape through which runs a major free-flowing river in the desert Southwest.
+Further, the ecological integrity of the Aravaipa watershed and Lower SPRV is confirmed by its largely unfragmented landscape and relatively intact habitat.
+Landscape connectivity has been identified as a major feature of the Aravaipa watershed and Lower SPRV by ADOT and AGFD's Arizona Wildlife Linkages Assessment, and conservation NGOs that have identified connecting cross-valley canyons as "Imperiled Movement Corridors."
+Indeed, it was posited in this paper that the Lower SPRV is part of the most extensive unfragmented and intact landscape through which runs a major free-flowing river in the desert Southwest.